 As a case study, I enter myself.
 For the past 20 years, starting nearly a decade before I was diagnosed with MS, I’ve been doing some form of interval training.
 And I’ve done HIIT at least twice a week for years with my condition—indeed, an argument could be made that with my experience and consistency I am the poster child for HIIT and MS. Has it helped?
 You be the judge.

 Decreased fatigue & cog fog.
 I know exactly what debilitating MS fatigue feels like—I’d never felt so disabled.
 I know exactly how frustrating cog fog can be—I’d never imagined a single word could be so hard to recall.
 And I know exactly what a bad day with MS entails—I’d give anything to avoid it.
 But I have a confession.
-In the near 5,000 days since my diagnosis, apart from those times when I was sick or relapsing (both always crush me), I can count the number of days I’ve experienced what most MSers say are the most disabling aspects of this disease… on one hand, two max.
+In the over 5,000 days since my diagnosis, apart from those times when I was sick or relapsing (both always crush me), I can count the number of days I’ve experienced what most MSers say are the most disabling aspects of this disease… on one hand, two max.

 Not a cure-all.
 While I have seemingly 99 problems due to this disease, I essentially have zero fatigue, zero cognitive issues, and zero bad days.
 Indeed, I’ve never had to cancel a social engagement because of my MS. Now every case of multiple sclerosis is wildly different.
 And I know MSers who engage in hardcore exercise who have some fatigue issues, including recently retired NHL star Bryan Bickell and my new marathoner friend Cheryl Hile, so it is not a cure-all.
 My minimal fatigue could be the result of effective treatments, location of lesions, just plain luck, or a combination of all three.
 I’m fully aware of that.
 But based on copious scientific research and ample anecdotal evidence from athletic friends with MS, there’s almost certainly more to this story.

 Consistency is key.
 I absolutely can’t promise that with HIIT you will forever banish fatigue, cog fog, or bad days from your MS dictionary, but the potential exists that you can diminish them.
 How freaking amazing and life-altering would that be?
 Better still, results from an effective exercise routine can appear in as little as a few weeks (but expect it to take months or potentially longer).
 One member of ActiveMSers said it took him 3-6 months before he could tolerate hard exercise at all due to his MS, and several years before he was able to master it.
 These days he cycles thousands of miles a year.
-He’s about to turn 69.
-You can follow Larry’s (aka AMF Adventures’) regular updates on our forum here.

 IMPORTANT: Before starting any exercise program, please discuss these plans with your doctor and/or neurologist.
 Better yet, also consult a physical therapist.
 And maybe a personal trainer.
 Interval training is hard.
 High-intensity interval training is a lot harder.
 Getting professional advice so you can avoid injury is not just smart, it’s essential.